Jupyter4Science/awesome-quarto-thesis/README.md

 <br><br>

 ### Contributions welcome
-This is a hand-curated list.
+This is a hand-curated list of Quarto dissertation and thesis extensions (as of 2024-03-06).
 If you see a missing or mislabeled repository, please submit a pull request.

 ## Quarto Extensions